gioblu/PJON/documentation/configuration.md

 ```

 ### Communication mode
-The communication mode can be configured using the `set_communication_mode` passing `PJON_SIMPLEX` for simplex or mono-directional mode or `PJON_HALF_DUPLEX` for half-duplex or bidirectional mode:
+The communication mode can be configured using `set_communication_mode` passing `PJON_SIMPLEX` for simplex or mono-directional mode or `PJON_HALF_DUPLEX` for half-duplex or bidirectional mode:
 ```cpp
   // Run in mono-directional PJON_SIMPLEX mode
   bus.set_communication_mode(PJON_SIMPLEX);